What Does the Egg Freezing Process Involve?

 Once your eggs are mature, we can retrieve the eggs from your uterus.
 Before the procedure, we can administer anesthesia for your comfort.
 Once you are ready, your doctor can access your ovaries through the vagina, using ultrasound technology as a guide.
 Using a thin needle, we can retrieve multiple eggs at once.
 The entire process takes about 20 to 30 minutes.

 Most patients can return to normal activity within a week, but you may experience mild to moderate cramping, pressure, and light spotting for a few weeks after the procedure.
 To minimize symptoms, you should rest, apply a heating pad, drink plenty of fluids, and take over-the-counter pain medication as needed.
 Due to the heightened level of your hormones, you have a greater chance of conceiving during this time.
-To prevent an unwanted pregnancy, you should avoid having unprotected sex.
+To prevent unwanted pregnancy, you should avoid having unprotected sex.

 Method Used to Freeze Eggs